Manage VM Clusters

 - Add a VM to a VM Cluster

-Add a Virtual Machine to a VM Cluster - Terminate a VM from a VM Cluster
+Add a Virtual Machine to a VM Cluster - Remove a VM from a VM Cluster

 To remove a virtual machine from a provisioned cluster, use this procedure.